Author: Dr Amy Stanway, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2002. Updated by A/Prof Amanda Oakley, February 2016.

 Panniculitis refers to a group of conditions that involve inflammation of subcutaneous fat.
 Despite having very diverse causes, most forms of panniculitis have the same clinical appearance.
 The diagnosis is established by a skin biopsy, as there are characteristic microscopic features depending on the cause.
 The most common form of panniculitis is erythema nodosum.

 Panniculitis is classified as mostly septal panniculitis or mostly lobular panniculitis depending on the site of the most intense microscopic inflammation.
-Most types of panniculitis have both lobular and septal inflammation.
+Most types of panniculitis have both septal inflammation (early) and lobular inflammation (later).
 Further classification is based on whether or not there is subcutaneous vasculitis, and the type of inflammation noted (neutrophils, lymphocytes, histiocytes, granulomas).

 Mostly septal panniculitis with vasculitis